 Drug and alcohol abuse can have damaging effects on your brain’s chemistry, making it difficult for people to experience pleasure without drinking or using.
 Studies have shown that the breathing patterns employed during yoga practice promote the release of endorphins–the body’s natural feel-good chemicals.
 Doing yoga regularly can help recovering individuals restore their natural chemical balance and fight cravings.

 It’s clear that yoga offers a number of valuable benefits for people recovering from drug and alcohol abuse.
 If you’re looking for a drug rehab program, be sure to locate substance abuse rehab centers that offer yoga and other mindfulness activities.
+We hope you’ve enjoyed our ‘6 Awesome Benefits of Yoga in Therapy for Substance Abuse’ and have seen the benefits of adding you to your recovery regime.
 Combined with drug rehab at a recovery center and a good support system, yoga can help you maintain a healthy lifestyle and keep your recovery efforts going strong.